 Getting involved is a central part of offering a University experience that unleashes the potential of every one of our students.
-The Full Husky Experience in Fall 2021, for example, will include in-person campus traditions such as Huskies First Four, Convocation, Main Street, Homecoming 2021 and more.
-On any given day or evening, there are a variety of activities for students to participate.
+In Fall 2022, we will continue to offer the Fully Husky Experience, which will include in-person campus traditions such as Huskies First Four, Convocation, Main Street, Homecoming and more.
+On any given day or evening, there are a variety of activities in which students can participate.
 Safety protocols are in place to help minimize the risk of exposure to COVID-19.
-The safety parameters below are a guide for faculty, staff and student event organizers.

 Based on current safety guidelines, the following types of events/gatherings are considered low risk and do not require a full event safety plan:

 All events must still be entered on HuskiesConnect.